Abdalrahman112/Image-captioning/README.md

 # Usage
 You can either run image_captioning_train.ipynb for training the whole thing from the start while having the option of changing the hyper parameters or image_captioing.ipynb for captioing any image by giving its path.
-In case you use the latter, make sure you have 'Encoder.hdf5','Decoder.hdf5' and 'tokenizer.pickle' downloaded.
+In case you use the latter, make sure you have 'Encoder.hdf5','Decoder.hdf5' and 'tokenizer.pickle' downloaded. the encoder and decoder can be found in release.

 # Architecture